+The professor mentions the practice of trading promissory note in the Netherlands in the 1630s, what does this practice explain?

-As demand grew, people began selling promisore notes, gurantee in the future delivery of prides of balls.
+As demand grew, people began selling promissory notes, guaranteeing in the future delivery of priced tulip bulbs.

-The buyers of the piece of paper was reselled the notes in market prices.
+The buyers of the piece of paper was resell the notes at market up prices.

-This promisore notes keep changing hands from buyer to buyer until the tulip was ready for delivery, but it was all pure speculation because as I said there was no way to know if the ball was really to produce the variety, the color was promised.
+This promissory notes kept changing hands from buyer to buyer until the tulip was ready for delivery.

+But it was all pure speculation because as I said there was no way to know if the bulbl was really going to produce the variety, the color was promised.

 But that did not matter to the owner of the note, the owner only care about the piece of paper, so it could be traded later for the profit.

-And people were baraing, mogited their home in many cases to obtain those bits of paper, because they were sure that they were make the easier way to make money.
+And people were borrowing mortgaging their homes in many cases to obtain those bits of paper, because they were sure that they’d found an easy way to make money.

-So now you have got all the ingress for huge bust, and bust indeed, one cold febuary morning,1637, a group of ball tailors got together and discovered that suddenly there were no betters, no body want to buy.
+So now, you have got all the ingredients for huge bust.

+And bust it did , one cold February morning,1637, a group of bulb traders got together and discovered that suddenly there were no bidders, no body want to buy.

 Panics spread like wild fire., and the tulips market collapse totally.

-9-2
+promissory note

+mortgage

+disposable income

-Theater
+9-2 Theater

-As we can see, the second half of 18th century is an exciting time in Europe, it was not only an age of great invention, but social change also led to a rise of all sorts of entertainment.
+As we have see, the second half of the 18th century was an exciting time in Europe, it was not only an age of great invention, but social changes also led to a rise in all sorts of entertainment, From reading to museums to travel.

-From reading to museums to travel, and finding himself in the mid of this exciting was a complished French theater named FJLB.
+And finding himself in the middle of this excitement was an accomplished French theater named FJLB.

-LB arrived in England in 1771, and immediately went to work as a self designer the famous DT theater in London.
+LB arrived in England in 1771, and immediately went to work as a set designer at the famous DT theater in London.

-From his first shows, LB showed net for imagination in stage design, for all of interested in creating illusions that allowed the audience to suspend disbelieve completely.
+From his first shows, LB showed a knack for imagination and stage design, all in the interested of creating illusions that allowed the audience to suspend disbelieve completely.

+According to the professor, how did Loutherbourg create a feeling of greater depth on the stage?

+He carefully spaced separate pieces of scenery.

-He accomplish this by give the stage a greater feeling of depth, which he did by cutting up some regide background scenario and placing it at varies angels and distances from the audience.
+He accomplished this by giving the stage a greater feeling of depth, which he did by cutting up some of the rigid background scenery and placing it at various angels and distances from the audience.

-An other realistic in touch with using 3d objects on the set, like rocks and bushes, as has supposed to 2d painted scenario.
-He also pay a lot of attention in light and sound that hadn’t done before.
+An other realistic touch was using 3d objects on the set, like rocks and bushes, as opposed to 2d painted scenery .
+He also paid much more attention to lighting and sound than had been done before.

+What can be inferred about theatergoers in eighteenth-century England?

-Now this sets were so elaborate that many people attended the theater more for them than for the actors of the story.
+Now this sets were so elaborate that many people attended the theater more for them than for the actors of the stories.

-At that time, people were wild for travel and for experience new place but not everyone could afford it.
-LB out did it however with a show he set up in his own home.
+At that time, people were wild for travel and for experiencing new places but not everyone could afford it.
+LB outdid out did himself , however with a show he set up in his own home.
 He called it the IDFSK

-ID means something like representation of nature, and that’s exactly what he intended to do, create realistic moving things that change before the audience’s eyes.
+ID means something like representation of nature, and that’s exactly what he intended to do, create realistic moving scenes that change before the audience’s eyes.

-In this, he symphsize for all his trick for DL, the canic motion, sound, light, other special effect to create if you will in early multipidea production
+In this, he synthesized emphasize for all his trick from DL, mechanical motion, sound, light, other special effects to create if you will an early multimedia production

 The ID was LB’s attempt to release painting from the constrains of the picture frame.

-After all, even the most action field of exciting painting can represent only one moment in time, and any illusion of movements is gone after the first lags.
+After all, even the most action-filled, exciting painting can represent only one moment in time, and any illusion of movements is gone after the first glance .